eckon/quick-clone/README.md

 * Add access token in Gitlab with (at least) API-read permissions
   * Can be found in your personal settings under "Access Tokens"
 * Create config file at `~/.config/quick-clone/config.json` (_names etc. might change_)
-  * An array structure is used, for the purpose of having multiple Gitlab-endpoints
+  * An array structure is used, for the purpose of having multiple git endpoints
   * Every element is an objcet inside the array `[{...}, {...}, ...]` with the following
     * `name` - Will be shown in the app to identify the selected endpoint
     * `access_token` - Is needed to have access to the endpoint, needs at least read access